-- Ease of “consumption”.
-In this age of ubiquitous technology, our Blackberries, iPhones, and Smartphones are always with us.
-If the receiver is constantly on one of these devices, make sure to only send messages that show up easily within the screen without scrolling AND ask for an answer that requires only several words.
-E-mail on a desktop is no different since the preview screen has limits.
-This leads me to the next point…
+- Ease of consumption.
+In this age of ubiquitous technology, our smartphones are always with us.
+If the receiver is continuously on one of these devices, make sure only to send messages that show up well within the screen without scrolling, AND your ask requires only a sentence or two to answer.
+Email on a desktop is no different since the preview screen has limits.

 - Length.
-The novel you just wrote… it will never be read.
-Stop subjecting people to your “stream of mind!”
+Seek permission before writing a “novel.”
+Most of the time, “Cliff Notes” will get a better result.
 Practice writing short 3-4 sentence/bullet point messages.
 You will be surprised how fast the answers come back.

 - Subject line.
+We often miss the opportunity to directly get to the point in the subject line, yet it is so effective.
 You must figure out how to encapsulate your message and call to action in one sentence.
 If you spend the time to write a good subject line, your message will get through.
-If you can figure out how to communicate everything (message and call to action) in one sentence, you will be treated with priority.
+If you can figure out how to communicate everything (message and call to action) in one sentence, your messages will get attention.

 - Information overload.
-Lastly, have your details documented and ready, in case they may be requested.
-But until you are asked for them, just provide conclusions, options, and KEY facts.
-If a decisionmaker wants more details, they will ask you for them.
+Lastly, have your details documented and ready in case the recipient requests them.
+But until you are asked for them, provide conclusions, options, and KEY facts.

-Here is an example of a message I would send to my CFO:
+Here is an example of a message I would send to the CFO:

-Subject line: Approval needed: replacement backup system – $YYYY initial cost, $YYYY additional monthly costs, ROI Y months.
+Subject line: Approval needed: replacement backup system – $YYYY initial cost, $YYYY additional monthly costs.

-Option A: Total 3-year $XXXXX, estimated time to ROI X months, initial investment $XXX, ongoing new costs $XXX per month over current spend.
+Option A: Total 3-year $XXXXX, initial investment $XXX, ongoing new costs $XXX per month over current spend.

-Option B: Total 3-year $YYYYY, estimated time to ROI Y months, initial investment $YYY, ongoing new costs $YYY per month over current spend.
+Option B: Total 3-year $YYYYY, initial investment $YYY, ongoing new costs $YYY per month over current spend.

 Our team considers option B to be a better choice (though more expensive) due to the track record of that vendor.
+Either option will fit within the approved annual budget.
 We seek allocation of funds to remedy our backup issues.